missystar/Went/User-Guide.md

 # AT Command Injector

-The AT Command Injector is not enabled yet as we are still working hard on figure out how to gain full AT access to the Baseband Processor.
+The AT Command Injector is not enabled yet as we are still working hard on figure out how to gain full AT access to the Baseband Processor. :exclamation: You can [help us adding that feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/23)!

 ![AT Command Injector](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/AT-Command-Injector.png)